Kumuda123/NYU-Tandon-LeetCode-Bootcamp-Fall-2024/Week 7: Search Algorithms BFS, DFS, BST/README.md

-# Week 6: Search Algorithms: Binary Search, DFS, BFS, BST
+# Week 7: Search Algorithms: Binary Search, DFS, BFS

-Welcome to the sixth week of our LeetCode Bootcamp.
+Welcome to the seventh week of our LeetCode Bootcamp.
 This week, we will dive into Search Algorithms DFS, BFS, BST in Python, alongside introducing powerful problem-solving patterns.

 ## Class Agenda (2 Hours)